Fsalomon496/Crypto_Price_Prediction_Bot/README.md

     d.
 Plot the 5-day forecast of the volatility
 3. LSTM - In this notebook, we build and train a custom LSTM RNN that uses a 7 day window of XRP closing prices to predict the 11th day closing price.
     a.
 Prepare the data for training and testing
-        > Create a function that accepts the column number for the features (X) and the target (y)
+        > create a function that accepts the column number for the features (X) and the target (y)
         > defined X and y and determine feature and target column
         > split data into train and test sets for both X and y
         > used MinMaxScaler to scale data and then reshaped the features for the model